Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Androsphinx.md

     \ [[/5.
 Mechanics/Rules/Conditions.md#frightened|frightened]] creature is [[/5.
 Mechanics/Rules/Conditions.md#paralyzed|paralyzed]]\
     \ and can repeat the saving throw at the end of each of its turns, ending the\
     \ effect on itself on a success.  \n- Third Roar.
 Each creature makes a DC\
     \ 18 Constitution saving throw.
-On a failed save, a creature takes dice: 8d10|avg\
+On a failed save, a creature takes dice:8d10|text(44)\
     \ (8d10) thunder damage and is knocked [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]].\
     \ On a successful save, the creature takes half as much damage and isn't knocked\
     \ [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]].  "